ninaychung/ai-video-narrator/README.md

 # AI Video Narrator

 A React app that adds AI-generated narration to your videos.
 Upload a video, describe how you want it narrated, and the app uses OpenAI to write and speak the script, then mixes it with your video—all in the browser with no backend.
+There's also an option to add a product spec pdf, to be used for videos intended as product promotion and marketing.

 ## Features